-Assessment Weighting Purpose A case study of your assessment practices 1500 words (40%) This task requires you to read and critically reflect on your own assessment practices with reference to the two key readings indicated for Session 1, and at least five other readings from the list of recommended reading.
-Some or all of the following questions can be used to focus your thinking and/or structure your reflections: • How has assessment changed in your learning and teaching context in recent years? • In what ways have your own understandings of, and practices related to, assessment changed and/or need to change? • What factors have caused these changes for the relationship between assessment, learning and teaching? • What are the implications of these changes and issues for you/your colleagues in relation to assessment?
-For school leaders, you can use the assessment culture and practices in your school as bases for your reflection.
-Task 2 Development of an AfL- infused curriculum unit 4500 words (60%) This task requires you to take an existing teaching unit from your context and to infuse it with the principles and practices of assessment for learning as discussed throughout the course and related readings.
-The unit should include: • A statement of rationale, purpose, and focus • Details of student learning activities • Details of assessment activities • Details of resources to be used • Reflection and Concluding statement of 1800 words explaining how the unit embodies AfL principles and demonstrates your understanding of key concepts and issues (cite a range of literature) explicitly raised during the course and in your follow up readings.
+Task 1: A case study of your assessment practices

+Weighting: 1500 words (40%)

+Purpose: This task requires you to read and critically reflect on your own assessment practices with reference to the two key readings indicated for Session 1, and at least five other readings from the list of recommended reading.
+Some or all of the following questions can be used to focus your thinking and/or structure your reflections:

+- How has assessment changed in your learning and teaching context in recent years? - In what ways have your own understandings of, and practices related to, assessment changed and/or need to change?

+- What factors have caused these changes? - What are the implications of these changes for the relationship between assessment, learning and teaching? - What are the more urgent challenges and issues for you/your colleagues in relation to assessment?

+For school leaders, you can use the assessment culture and practices in your school as the basis of your reflection.

+Task 2: Development of an AfL-infused curriculum unit

+Weighting: 4500 words (60%)

+Purpose: This task requires you to take an existing teaching unit from your context and to infuse it with the principles and practices of assessment for learning as discussed throughout the course and related readings.
+The unit should include:

+- A statement of rationale, purpose, and focus - Details of student learning activities - Details of assessment activities - · Details of resources to be used - Reflection and Concluding statement of 1800 words explaining how the unit embodies AfL principles and demonstrates your understanding of key concepts and issues (cite a range of literature) explicitly raised during the course and in your follow up readings.

 Alternatively, if you have an innovative assessment practice (original) and you have used it in your class, you can write a paper (3,500 words) to describe it.
 You need to provide a strong theoretical rationale and discuss its practical applications in improving student learning.
 You need to provide an empirical evidence to support your claim.

 Other alternative assignments may be negotiated.

-For Higher Education Students Kindly see the announcement in Moodle.
+For Higher Education Students

+Kindly see the announcement in Moodle.

+UNSW SCHOOL OF EDUCATION

+FEEDBACK SHEET

-UNSW SCHOOL OF EDUCATION FEEDBACK SHEET EDST5443 ASSESSMENT FOR LEARNING
+EDST5443 ASSESSMENT FOR LEARNING